muratk5n/thirdwave/en/README.md

 ---

-Thats good but fixing base energy infra (clean fuels) wld fix all pollution in one fell swoop.
+Thats good but fixing the base energy infrastructure (using clean fuels everywhere) would fix all pollution in one fell swoop.

 "@shafikyaghmour